Cannon and Castle: History

 Its founders created Cannon and Castle to foster closer ties between Yale's two ROTC programs and to provide a forum for military-related discussions on campus.
 Membership was limited to those in ROTC field artillery and engineering units.
 By 1936, Cannon and Castle was referred to as an "honorary military society".

 Each year, Cannon and Castle elected six members from the junior class.
-These members were selected for their "character, knowledge as reflected by general academic achievements and achievements in military science, and leadership qualities as demonstrated by performance as a cadet in the Reserve Officers Training Corps, and by contribution to the Yale Cadet Battalion."
+These members were selected for their "character, knowledge as reflected by general academic achievements and achievements in military science, and leadership qualities as demonstrated by performance as a cadet in the Reserve Officers Training Corps, and by contributing to the Yale Cadet Battalion."
 The six men would in turn, nominate twelve additional men for membership.
 Members were identified with a braid that could be worn on their uniform.

 The society met every two weeks at various campus locations.
 It hosted lectures by military and foreign policy leaders, screened films, and held social events such as the annual Army-Navy Dance.
 It also offered the Col. Dean Hudnet Award for marksmanship in a competition that was open to any Military Science student at Yale.
-The award was name for a deceased professor of military science and tactics who was a member of the 1936 Olympic pistol team.
+The award was named for a deceased professor of military science and tactics who was a member of the 1936 Olympic pistol team.

 Cannon and Castle discontinued operations during World War II but reactivated in 1947 at its units' summer quarters in at Camp Campbell in Kentucky and Stewart Field in New York before returning to campus.
 However, Cannon and Castle ceased operations in 1967 during the Vietnam War and the eventual expulsion of ROTC from Yale in 1969.
 The Yale Archives houses Cannon and Castle's records and documents.